deckhouse/deckhouse/modules/021-cni-cilium/docs/README.md

 4. OS compatibility issues:
     * Ubuntu:
       * not working on 18.04
-      * to work on 20.04 you need to install hwe-kernel
+      * to work on 20.04 you need to install HWE kernel
     * CentOS:
       * 7 (needs new kernel from [repository](http://elrepo.org))
       * 8 (needs new kernel from [repository](http://elrepo.org))